jonnor/machinehearing/europython2019/README.md

 - Test OpenL3 audio embeddings
 - Finish code examples

+- Move MachineHearing to own github repo/webpage
+- Link to this in the presentation

 - Tweak style of slides.
 Header background for the slide title?
 Add Twitter handle to slides.